wliu40/mslearn-dp100/instructions/02-automated-ml.md

 After the experiment has finished; you can review the best performing model that was generated (note that in this case, we used exit criteria to stop the experiment - so the "best" model found by the experiment may not be the best possible model, just the best one found within the time and metric constraints allowed for this exercise!).

-1. On the **Details** tab of the automated machine learning run, note the best model summary.
+1. On the **Overview** tab of the automated machine learning run, note the best model summary.
 2. Select the **Algorithm name** for the best model to view the child-run that produced it.

     The best model is identified based on the evaluation metric you specified (*AUC_Weighted*).
 To calculate this metric, the training process used some of the data to train the model, and applied a technique called *cross-validation* to iteratively test the trained model with data it wasn't trained with and compare the predicted value with the actual known value.
 From these comparisons, a *confusion matrix* of true-positives, false-positives,true-negatives, and false-negatives is tabulated and additional classification metrics calculated - including a Receiving Operator Curve (ROC) chart that compares the True-Positive rate and False-Positive rate.
 The area under this curve (AUC) us a common metric used to evaluate classification performance.